“We’ve learned how to operate in this environment” – Exclusive interview with WTA chief Steve Simon

 Steve Simon has been the WTA chairman and CEO since November 2015 but after four years of growth, 2020 saw the WTA hit by the Coronavirus pandemic, with its season-ending Finals in China a victim of the restrictions put in place.
 In a wide-ranging interview with Tennis Majors, and with vaccines beginning to be rolled out, Simon discusses how the WTA is gearing up for 2021.
 Below is an edited version of the interview, conducted by Zoom.

-Tennis Majors: Obviously, no one would have predicted the pandemic.
-How do you feel the WTA handled everything that was put in front of you?
+Obviously, no one would have predicted the pandemic.
+How do you feel the WTA handled everything that was put in front of it?

 Steve Simon: You know, I think we leave this year with a lot of pride how we were able to handle it.
 It was great, obviously, to get back to play.
 And we can take a lot of pride in that.
 We did find a way to get back on the court.
 We had 10 events and two grand slams.
 In a situation that isn’t like most leagues and regional sports where you could create bubbles or keep everybody at home, we have to travel people, and we proved that you can do it and we did it safely.
 You can count on one hand how many positive cases we had.
 And fortunately, no one got very sick and no one got sick at our tournaments, the tournament staff.
 So a lot of pride in that.